 - Diffuse – with the use of a diffuser

-- Topical – through the use of a carrier oil, not on damaged skin and carry out a patch test first.
+- Topical – through the use of a carrier, not on damaged skin and carry out a patch test first.

-- Bathing – add 2-3 drops to any bath for a safe, invigorating experience.
+- Bathing – add 2-3 drops (diluted with a carrier) to any bath for a safe, invigorating experience.

 - Household – add a few drops to a spray to purify the room and deter insects and rodents.

 India has the perfect conditions for cultivating peppermint oil and is one of the largest exporters at the time of this writing.
 Fertile soils and optimal growing conditions are created by the wet season during plantation and an abundance of sunshine come harvest.

 Couple this with high quality distillation capabilities and you have a winning combination to produce a really high quality essential oil.

 How it’s Extracted

 Similar to eucalyptus, it is the leaves that are the key part of the plant that is needed to create the oil.
 Harvest commences in early bloom when plant is at flowering stage.
 This is when the menthol content is at its highest and is therefore the best time for distillation.

 As is the usual case with steam distillation, the partially dried leaves are hand-loaded into stainless steel stills.
 When the still is full, a boiler creates steam from purified water that is gently funneled into the still.